ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ### Align reads to reference genome

-In some tools like hisat2 creating the aligtnment (bam-files) is done in two steps. first the aligning it self.
+In some tools like hisat2 creating the sequence alignment files (bam-files) is done in two steps. first the aligning it self.
 After that the alignment file will be filtered for instance to only contain the reads that actualy map to the genome.
 This is done with [sam flags](https://broadinstitute.github.io/picard/explain-flags.html) in samtools view (with the '-F 4' all the unmapped reads will be removed).
 STAR on the other hand has a build in filter and also a sort function.
 So the output is ready to use for downstream tools.